Unit rationale, description and aim

 Hurdle Requirement 2: Professional Experience Assessment

 Pre-service teachers must demonstrate attainment of the relevant Australian Professional Standards for Teachers: Graduate within a secondary school setting.
-Refer to Professional Experience Handbook and Report.
+Refer to the Professional Experience Handbook and Report.

 A pass grade for this task will be awarded following: